 The beauty, colours, and unusual senses the experiencer has access to in the other realm is so real, so clear, and so amazing, they describe their human existence as dull or fuzzy in comparison.
 Despite employing varying media there simply is no way to capture and describe the feeling of an STE.
 But experiencers are able to describe changes in how they feel.
 If you are an STEr, you will likely share some of the following common effects.

 - more spiritual and less religious,

 - more generous and charitable than before,

 - less competitive,

 - synesthesia (multiple sensing).

-There are many other affects, some negative, all of which can be found on SAI, IANDS and NDERF websites.
+There are many other effects, some negative, all of which can be found on SAI, IANDS and NDERF websites.

-You may be asking yourself, how will I live with these after-affects?
+You may be asking yourself, how will I live with these after-effects?

 You will find the resources and supports to redefine your life based on your new awareness at wisdomofus.ca.
 You will assimilate aftereffects in a way that makes sense to you.
 You are encouraged to explore, process, and integrate your profoundly altered life-view in a safe, non-judgemental space.